 In areas where your pet spends a lot of time

-Most fleas are brought into a house on pets.
+Most fleas are brought into a house on pets (though this is only one of the ways they get inside).
 If you have a pet with fleas that is allowed in your home, there’s a good chance you’ll find signs of fleas wherever the animal spends time for two reasons:

 - Fleas lay eggs on their host animal (your pet).
 These eggs aren’t sticky for a reason: as the animal moves around your house, it drops the loose, dry flea eggs.
 The more time an animal spends in a certain area, the more eggs it drops there.